bojand/fsto-2018-grpc/slides.md

 ???

-- My name is Bojan Djurkovic and I am a Lead Software Engineer at Cvent
+- My name is Bojan Djurkovic and I am from Fredericton New Brunswick.
+- I work as a Lead Software Engineer at Cvent
-- It's a company that makes software solutions for managing events similar to this one
+- Cvent a company headquartered in Washington DC, and we make software solutions for planning and managing events similar to this one
-- But we're not involved with this event
+- But we're not involved with this event, and I am here on my own
-- I've done a lot of things at Cvent over time, but most of my day to day activities currently involve a lot of Java and Kafka
+- Currently most of my work at Cvent involves Java and Kafka
 - On the side I try to explore different technologies and do some open source
 - Over the past couple of years most of that has been focused on gRPC
 - Which is what we're going to be talking about today...